 • A fine sediment drinking water filter.

 • A blue water hose.

 Even though I drew everything out on paper in order to see how the systems would connect, online descriptions didn’t always give enough information.
 So it came to no surprise that when all the stuff was lying in front of me, I had to improvise to get everything connected.
 In the end it worked, even though it may not be the most beautiful solution.

 To get the water in the tank I had to cut a big hole somewhere.
 The obvious place would be the converted window panel, made of aluminum sandwich board.
 It would be easy to cut and I wouldn’t have to touch the original body.

-But looking on the inside, the hose would come in too high and obstruct with too many things.
-As a result I cut a hole just above the fuel inlet, and used the same fuel housing to get the hose down to the tank.
+However, looking on the inside, the hose would come in too high and obstruct with too many things.
+So I cut a hole just above the fuel inlet and used the same fuel housing to get the hose down to the tank.